opnsense/docs/source/manual/how-tos/security-zones.rst

 Vice versa, if a network should become untrusted, we remove it from `TRUST` and add it to `UNTRUST`.

-This makes administration and auditing of the ruleset more efficient.
-Deployment to new firewalls or via central management is simplified.
+This makes administration and auditing the ruleset more efficient.
+Deployment of new firewalls or via central management is simplified.